amigavision/AmigaVision/content/distro/MegaAGS-ReadMe.txt

 * RTG resolution support for running Workbench in modern resolutions like 1920×1080 and in 16:9 aspect ratios on MiSTer.

-* Uses PFS for its file system to avoid accidental corruption on write operations, which the standard FFS file system is very prone to.
+* Uses PFS as its file system to avoid accidental corruption on write operations, which the standard FFS file system is very prone to.

 * Includes a dedicated setup to closely mimic a stock Amiga 500 with memory expansion (use with ADF files only) for maximum compatibility with demo scene productions and any troublesome games that rely on cycle accuracy and exact hardware.